About Carrollton

 To register to vote in Carrollton, Georgia, residents can register online through the Georgia Secretary of State's website, by mail, or in person at the Carroll County elections office.
 Georgia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Georgia Secretary of State's voter lookup tool.
 For local municipal elections in Carrollton, contact the Carroll County Clerk's office for schedules and ballot information.

-Property records for Carrollton, Georgia are maintained by the Carroll County Assessor's Office and the Carroll County Clerk and Recorder.
+Property records for Carrollton, Georgia are maintained by the Carroll County Tax Assessor's Office and the Carroll County Clerk of Superior Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Carroll County, including parcels in Carrollton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Carroll County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Carroll County Clerk of Superior Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Georgia counties provide online property record searches through their county websites.
-For in-person requests, visit the Carroll County offices at the county courthouse.
-The Carroll County Treasurer handles property tax payments and tax sale information.
+The Carroll County Tax Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Carrollton, Georgia residents are available through both county and state offices.
 The Georgia Department of Public Health, Vital Records, located in Atlanta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Georgia.
 Orders can be placed online, by mail, or in person.
 Locally, the Carroll County Clerk's office issues marriage licenses and maintains marriage records for Carroll County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.